Joostluijben/HUsiteup/README.md

 I hope I can help some other students with this too

 IMPORTANT NOTE: if you want the mail function to work, you need to enable this in gmail https://www.google.com/settings/security/lesssecureapps
-So make sure you have a STRONG password
+So make sure you have a STRONG passwor